Creative England Film

 The Talent Centres team is led by Paul Ashton and Céline Haddad.

-Our Lottery Production Fund is targeted at feature films with budgets of under £1.5 million from up-coming talent or from established directors looking to experiment with innovative approaches.
+The Creative England Production Fund is targeted at feature films with budgets of under £1.5 million from up-coming talent or from established directors looking to experiment with innovative approaches.
 We’re particularly interested in projects from regionally-based filmmakers or which have a strong regional voice.

 We are looking to support around three to five features per annum over the next four years, with production awards of up to £150,000 per project.